 Venue employee or patron injury can cost stadiums between thousands and millions of dollars in worker’s compensation and legal fees, not to mention reputational damage and diminished future earnings.
 In a large arena, risk of injury is typically related to safety hazards such as uneven flooring, unstable railings, broken glass, and slicks and spills.
 Exposed electrical currents can also present dangers and put the venue at risk for fire.

 Patrons and large crowds are an additional factor in injury risks.
-For examples, at crowded events, attendees may be intoxicated, leading to hazardous property damage or dangerous brawls.
+For example, at crowded events, attendees may be intoxicated, leading to hazardous property damage or dangerous brawls.

 If property managers do not take appropriate actions to address safety hazards that may cause injury, they can be held financially responsible.
 In addition to direct response costs, indirect costs may include lost productivity, training replacement employees, accident investigation, implementation of corrective measures, and repairing damaged equipment and property.